THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-I started to get into credit card debt my sophomore year of college.
-Up until then, I was great with paying my credit card in full each month.
-But sophomore year, I met a girl and began to go out to dinner more often and buy her things.
+I started to get into credit card debt in my sophomore year of college.
+Until then, I was great with paying my credit card bills each month.
+But sophomore year, I met a girl and began to go out to dinner more often and buy things – I ended my sophomore year with around $2,000 in debt.

-I ended my sophomore year with around $2,000 in debt.
-That summer, I had a summer job like I usually did, but I did something different.
-In the past, my summer job earnings were for the upcoming school year.
+I had a summer job like I usually did, but I did something different.
+In the past, my job earnings were for the upcoming school year.
 I would save my money all summer and use it throughout the school year on books, groceries, etc.

-The summer between junior and senior years I worked again.
-But I didn’t pay off my debt.
+I worked again during the summer between my junior and senior years, but I didn’t pay off my debt.
 I only made the minimum payments.
-I didn’t want to pay it all off only to get back into debt during my senior year because I ran out of money.
-So I carried this debt with me until I graduated college.
-In all, it was roughly $4,500 or so worth of credit card debt.
+I didn’t want to pay it all off only to get back into debt during my senior year.
+So I carried this debt with me until I graduated.

+It was roughly $4,500 or so worth of credit card debt!

 As a newly minted college graduate, the world was mine.
-I was expecting a six figure job to land in my lap and be vice president of the company in a few short years.
+I was expecting a six-figure job to land in my lap and be the company’s vice president in a few short years.

 - First, I was spending money I didn’t have

-- Second, the “high” I was getting from buying things was wearing off faster and faster
+- Second, the “high” I was getting from buying things was wearing off faster and faster.

 Throughout this time, I kept lying to myself that I didn’t have a problem.
 When it got to the point where I couldn’t lie to myself anymore, I decided to take action.
 I opened up a second credit card.